jarifMohammed/dine-craft-client-side/README.md

 - Secure Firebase and MongoDB credentials using environment variables.
 - Ensure JWT tokens are implemented and verified for all private routes.
 - Handle edge cases such as unavailable food quantities during purchase.
-- Test all features thoroughly to ensure seamless user experience.
+- Test all features thoroughly to ensure a seamless user experience.